pgsql-io/spock/FAQ.md

 # Frequently Asked Questions

-pglogical 2.0 introduces some new features, like column filter, row filter and apply delay.
+spock/pglogical introduces some new features, like column filter, row filter and apply delay.
 Some related discussion on them:

 ### The column filter